Blizzard Challenge 2010 Rules

 - You must include in your submission of the test sentences a statement of whether you give the organisers permission to publically distribute your waveforms and the corresponding listening test results in anonymised form.
-We strongly encourage you to give this consent.
+In the past, all participants have agreed to this and we strongly encourage you to give this consent.

-- The listening test design is likely to be similar to that used in the 2008 Challenge.
+- The listening test design is likely to be similar to that used in the 2009 Challenge.
 Depending on the number of entries for each task, the organisers may only be able to evaluate certain subsets of the synthesised sentences or certain system configurations.
-For example, if a large number of entries are received for spoke task ES1, then we may choose only to evaluate the 100 sentence condition.

 - Each participant will be expected to submit a six-page paper describing their entry for review.

-- One of the authors of each accepted paper should present it at the Blizzard 2008 Workshop, which will be a satellite of Interspeech 2009 in the UK.
-The workshop will be in Edinburgh.
+- One of the authors of each accepted paper should present it at the Blizzard 2010 Workshop, which will be a satellite of SSW7 and Interspeech 2010 in Japan.
+The workshop will be in the Kyoto area.

 - In addition, each participant will be expected to complete a form giving the general technical specification of their system, to facilitate easy cross-system comparisons (e.g. is it unit selection? does it predict prosody? etc. etc)

 HOW ARE THESE RULES ENFORCED?

 - This is a challenge, which is designed to answer scientific questions, and not a competition.
 Therefore, we rely on your honesty in preparing your entry.